 Is it safe to cross the border in Nicosia?

 Crossing a border into an unrecognised country does sound a bit scary, especially for anyone who has memories of the Berlin Wall.
 It’s also a bit alarming to see the abandoned buildings and warning signs in the UN-administered buffer zone separating the two borders.
-It’s important to take crossing the Green Line seriously, but it is safe to cross the border into North Nicosia.
+It’s important to take crossing the Green Line seriously, but it is safe to cross the border into North Nicosia, and in fact I found the experience one of the most interesting things to do in Nicosia.

 Is it worth crossing the border in Nicosia?

-It’s definitely worth crossing the Green Line border in Nicosia between the Greek and Turkish parts of the city.
+It’s definitely worth crossing the Green Line border in Nicosia between the Greek and Turkish parts of the city as seeing both sides is one of the best things to do in Nicosia, if not the whole of Cyprus.
 While the Greek part of Nicosia is worth a visit and has several interesting places to visit, for me the most fascinating thing about Nicosia was the contrast between the Greek and Turkish zones.
 Within a few steps, the atmosphere of the city changes completely.

 Things to do in North Nicosia